Multi-Package Orders

 Learnings

-I learned that the best solutions aren’t always the most comprehensive ones.
-Sometimes, the highest-impact design is a small, well-placed cue that aligns with how users already think.
+Takeaways: The best solutions aren’t always the most comprehensive ones.
+Sometimes, the highest-impact design is a small, well-placed cue that aligns with how users already think

-I learned that the best solutions aren’t always the most comprehensive ones.
-Sometimes, the highest-impact design is a small, well-placed cue that aligns with how users already think.
+Takeaways: The best solutions aren’t always the most comprehensive ones.
+Sometimes, the highest-impact design is a small, well-placed cue that aligns with how users already think

 If I were to continue this work, I would explore improving multi-package communication beyond the app, particularly through email.
 Today, email notifications already signal that parts of an order are shipping, but they do not clearly reinforce how multi-package orders work.
 Strengthening this messaging could help set expectations earlier and reduce confusion before a guest even opens the app.